 With such a wide variety of soundbars available now, they can deliver room-filling immersive sound with Dolby Atmos support while others come with subwoofers and additional surround speakers you can mount on a wall or on stands; some are even wireless.
 Some have big booming volume while others are more suited to smaller rooms like apartments, and some are just designed to blow you away completely, like the totally bananas 3,000-watt Nakmichi Dragon.
 There's a soundbar for every situation and budget.

-It’s compatible with Dolby Atmos, it has room-filling sound, it's expandable, and there's nothing like it on this list when it comes to multiroom audio.
+But when it comes to sheer versatility and performance, the Sonos Arc is the whole package.
+The Arc is compatible with Dolby Atmos, it has room-filling sound, it's expandable, it doubles as a smart speaker, and there's nothing like it on this list when it comes to multiroom audio.
 It's certainly not the cheapest soundbar you'll find, but once you consider its many strengths, it's hard to deny the value Sonos provides with the Arc.